sunnymis/sunnymistry.dev/content/posts/2020-01-29--The-Evolution-of-My-Website.md

 Having most of the content publishing infrastructure already in place enabled me to quickly release posts.
 I'm happy with this site as it does look similar to the original mockups I made in v3.5.
 I kept the timeline but introduced two new sections.
 The one I'm most excited about is the Today I Learned page.
 Here I can document and share any interesting things I've learned.
 The new Books page is where I can document what I've read each year.
-One of my goals this year is to read more so hopefully this will keep me accountbale.
+One of my goals this year is to read more so hopefully this will keep me accountable.

 Also, as you may have noticed, I finally learned my lesson and removed the huge cropped photo of myself.
 Now it's just a headshot.